Invisalign vs. Traditional Braces – The Pro’s & Con’s of Each

 Still Uncertain?
 Schedule a Consultation

-At Pure Orthodontics, we can provide you with an unbiased opinion about what the best type of braces are for you and your smile.
-We’ll discuss how the advantages of each type of braces can impact your unique needs and possible considerations to keep in mind.
+At Pure Orthodontics in Red Deer, Edmonton, Leduc, Sherwood Park, we can provide you with an unbiased opinion about what the best type of braces are for you and your smile.
+We’ll discuss what to eat with braces, how the advantages of each type of braces can impact your unique needs and possible considerations to keep in mind.
 Even if you have all of the information up front, you’ll need to have a comprehensive exam and series of X-rays before being able to make a formal decision about the type of braces that you should choose.

-Schedule a consultation at our Edmonton practice to find out if you’re a candidate and get a treatment estimate for the duration and associated costs involved.
+Schedule a consultation at our clinic to find out if you’re a candidate and get a treatment estimate for the duration and associated costs involved.
 Call today!